 Alphabet Products For Sale

 Many EULAs do not allow you to create “alphabet goods” for resale.
-This one is kinda hard to explain but is generally understood as any use where the letterforms or font characters are the prime selling feature of the product.
+This is generally understood as any use where the letterforms or font characters are the prime selling feature of the product.
 Examples include house numbers, stamp sets, magnets, or stickers of individual letters, or single characters printed on an object or poster.
-This includes all characters in the font – letters, numbers, and symbols.
+This includes all characters in the font — letters, numbers, and symbols.
 Sometimes, a custom licence can be worked out for these cases.

 Most of the time it will be stated that if any harm comes to you or your company (financial or otherwise) due to the use of the typeface, the designer and/or foundry is not responsible for anything more than a refund.
 Some licences explicitly say you can’t use their fonts in high-risk industries such as aviation and government.

 If you would like to use the font in a media other than print or static images it’s likely you will need a licence upgrade.
 These might include use for broadcast, videos, film, web, gaming, or electronic devices (OEM embedding) like a microwave display or a clock face.